-creating an audit log of administrators with temporary elevated privileges and the operation(s) they performed is essential to reporting.
-Administrators will want to correlate the events written to the audit trail with the records written to sudo logfile to verify if unauthorized commands have been executed.
+Changes in /var/log/sudo.log indicate that an administrator has executed a command or the log file itself has been tampered with.
+Administrators will want to correlate the events written to the audit trail with the records written to /var/log/sudo.log to verify if unauthorized commands have been executed.